 What food and drinks shall I offer?

 With a few exceptions, by the time he can reach out for them at around six months, your baby can eat the same healthy table foods as the family.
 And a breastfed baby may not need anything other than breast milk to drink during the first year.
 But if he shows an interest, he can practice drinking a little tap water from an unbreakable cup with his meals.
-The following booklets discuss nutritious first foods, what to avoid and many other tips for introducing solid food.
+The following resources discuss nutritious first foods, what to avoid and many other tips for introducing solid food.

-Can my baby have whole cows’ milk?
+When can my baby have whole cows’ milk?

-The NHS and LLLGB advise waiting until after twelve months of age before giving whole cows’ milk as a drink.
+The NHS and LLLGB advise waiting until twelve months of age before giving whole cows’ milk as a drink.
 For much more information including whether to introduce other dairy products and a mention of goats’ milk, see the article below.

 What about foods that can cause allergies?